adamrudolf-becube/software-testing-basics/README.md

 There are multiple problems with it:

 * **Software is complex** - if you change something in your code, it will cause errors in totally other places - and multiple places in unexpected ways.
 So if you add code, you need to retest the other parts as well, which worked before, to make sure your new change did not break them.
 It means that all pieces of code need to be tested again and again.
 * **Code is never done** - if you finish a piece of code, you know in the future you will extend, change, fix it.
 You will refactor it, find bugs, and the requirements will change.
-So it's not true that you test something once and it will work together.
+So it's not true that you test something once and it will work forever.
 * **No one knows what you did** - if you test something casually and manually, you will not document what requirements you validated.
 Did you check the edge cases?
 The happy and failing paths?
 The security issues?
 What are the exact requirements?

 We could continue this list, but the point is that software testing became a separate profession with its own vocabulary, tools and best practices.
 This document tries to explain the basic concepts of software testing.